 The sample size trap

-A common deficiency identified by regulators is the auditor using an inappropriately small sample size without documenting how it was determined or why it is sufficient.
-Simply testing "25 items" because that is the firm's default provides no basis for concluding on the population.
-The sample size must be justified by the assessed risk, the tolerable misstatement/deviation rate, and the expected error.
-If you use non-statistical sampling, you must still consider these factors — professional judgment does not mean "pick a number."
-Many firms use statistical formulas or tables even for non-statistical samples, as a starting point that is then adjusted by judgment.
+Regulators commonly flag auditors who use an inappropriately small sample size without documenting how it was determined or why it is sufficient.
+Testing “25 items” because that is the firm’s default provides no basis for concluding on the population.
+In my experience, the “just roll it forward” sample (prior-year size, prior-year risk assumptions) is the single most common finding inspectors pull on a sampling review.
+The sample size must be justified by the assessed risk and the tolerable misstatement/deviation rate, factoring in the expected error.
+If you use non-statistical sampling, you must still consider these factors.
+Professional judgment does not mean “pick a number.”
+Many firms use statistical formulas or tables even for non-statistical samples as a starting point that is then adjusted by judgment.
+The ISA 530 sampling calculator computes monetary unit sampling (MUS) and classical sample sizes from these inputs.

-Random selection — every item has a known, non-zero probability of selection.
-Can be generated using random number tables or software.
-Required for statistical sampling.
+Random selection gives every item a known, non-zero probability of selection.
+It can be generated using random number tables or software and is required for statistical sampling.

-Systematic (interval) selection — the auditor calculates an interval (population ÷ sample size), selects a random starting point, and then selects every nth item.
-Effective and efficient, but the population must not be structured in a way that aligns with the interval (e.g., if every 10th invoice is a month-end adjustment and the interval is 10, the sample is biased).
+Systematic (interval) selection works by calculating an interval (population / sample size), picking a random start, and then selecting every nth item.
+It is effective and efficient.
+The caveat is structural: if every 10th invoice is a month-end adjustment and the interval is 10, the sample is biased.

-Monetary unit sampling (MUS / probability-proportional-to-size / PPS) — each individual monetary unit (e.g., each €1) has an equal chance of selection, which means higher-value items have a proportionally greater chance of being selected.
-Particularly effective for tests of details because it automatically focuses on large items and can be used with relatively small sample sizes.
-Widely used in practice.
+Monetary unit sampling (MUS, also called probability-proportional-to-size or PPS) gives each individual monetary unit (each €1) an equal chance of selection, which means higher-value items have a proportionally greater chance of being picked.
+It is particularly effective for tests of details because it automatically focuses on large items and can be used with relatively small sample sizes.
+MUS is the default on most substantive testing I have seen across mid-tier firms.

-Haphazard selection — the auditor selects items without following a structured technique but attempts to avoid bias.
-Acceptable for non-statistical sampling but inherently less rigorous.
-The auditor must avoid selecting only easily accessible items, items at the top or bottom of a page, or items from a single time period.
+Haphazard selection is where the auditor picks items without a structured technique but attempts to avoid bias.
+It is acceptable for non-statistical sampling and inherently less rigorous.
+Avoid selecting only easily accessible items, items at the top or bottom of a page, or items from a single time period.

-Block selection — selecting a contiguous block of items (e.g., all transactions from one week).
-Generally not appropriate for audit sampling because it does not provide a representative sample of the full population.
+Block selection picks a contiguous block of items (for example, all transactions from one week).
+It is generally not appropriate for audit sampling because it does not provide a representative sample of the full population.

 Analysing deviations and misstatements

 ISA 530.12 requires the auditor to investigate the nature and cause of each deviation or misstatement found.
 Understanding the cause determines whether the finding is systematic (indicating a broader problem) or isolated.
-Common features — such as all errors occurring in one location, one product line, or one period — suggest the problem is concentrated and may warrant targeted additional testing.
+Common features (errors clustered in one location or one product line) suggest the problem is concentrated and may warrant targeted additional testing.

 Anomalous misstatements